 The constitution and laws of the State of Ohio establish the rights and privileges of the Twin Township, Ross County, (the Township) as a body corporate and politic.
-A publicly-elected three-member Board of Trustees directs the Township.
-The Township provides road and bridge maintenance, cemetery maintenance, fire protection and emergency medical services.
+A publicly-elected threemember Board of Trustees directs the Township.
+The Township provides road and bridge maintenance, cemetery maintenance, fire protection.
+Emergency medical services are provided by neighboring townships Huntington (Ross) and Scioto (Ross) and the village of Bainbridge (Ross) on a contracted basis.